-Elderplan Extra Help (HMO) also covers:
+Elderplan Assist (HMO IE-SNP) also covers:

-Services provided by Other Health Care Professionals (such as physician assistants, nurse practitioners, social workers, physical therapists, and psychologists).
+Services provided by Other Health Care Professionals (such as such as physician assistants, nurse practitioners, social workers, physical therapists, and psychologists).

-What you must pay when you get these Services that are covered for you services Physician/Practitioner services, Telehealth Services: including doctor's office visits There is no coinsurance (continued) or copayment for the Telehealth Services following telehealth • Certain telehealth services, services: including: • Primary Care Provider Urgently Needed Services (PCP) Services Primary Care Provider Services Physician Specialist Services Mental Health Specialty You pay \$10 copayment Services (Individual and Group for the following Sessions) telehealth services: o Psychiatric Services (Individual • Urgently Needed and Group Sessions) Services o Outpatient Substance Abuse (Individual and Group Sessions) • Physician Specialist Services • You have the option of getting these services through an in-person Mental Health visit or by telehealth.
-If you choose Specialty Services to get one of these services by (Individual and Group telehealth, you must use a network Sessions) provider who offers the service by • Psychiatric Services telehealth.
-(Individual and Group
+Physician/Practitioner services, including doctor's office visits (continued) Telehealth Services

+- Certain telehealth services, including: - Urgently Needed Services - o Primary Care Provider Services - Physician Specialist Services - Mental Health Specialty Services (Individual and Group Sessions) - Psychiatric Services (Individual and Group Sessions) - Outpatient Substance Abuse (Individual and Group Sessions) - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth availability and means of communication varies and is dependent on each provider.
+Please call your provider for more information.